 - Available courses may be selected from the upper-division School of Law curriculum and are taught by our distinguished full-time and adjunct faculty.

-- Not all concentrations are available each year; please contact Graduate and International Programs for information about specific concentration availability.
+- Not all concentrations are available each year; please contact LLM and MSLS Admissions for information about specific concentration availability.

-- Students may begin the program in the Fall, Spring or Summer term.
+- Students may begin the program in the Fall, Spring or Summer term (Summer option is only for part-time applicants).

 - Full-time (9 or more credits) and part-time (8 or fewer credits) options are available.